codists/English-In-CS-Books/a.md

 This is known as processor affinity—that is, a process has an affinity for the processor on which it is currently running(《Operating System Concepts》第 207 页)。

+# al-

+- suffix forming adjectives from nouns, "of, like, related to, pertaining to"。

+示例：

+1. nature > natural(relating to nature, 天然的) > natural disaster(自然灾害)

+- suffix forming nouns of action from verbs. "act of xxx"

+示例：

+1. dispose(vt. get rid of sth) > disposal(n. the act of get rid of sth)。

 # allotment

 - allot: ad-("to") + lot("portion(比例), share(份额)")